Pandiselvam004/blockchain_ecommerce/README.md

 ## Smart Contracts Setup

-* Install Metamask in your chrome browser and fetch test ETH coins for testing and deployment process using below url [Test Faucet for Ropsten] (https://faucet.egorfine.com/)
+* Install Metamask in your chrome browser and fetch test ETH coins for testing for deployment process and adding new blocks in blockchain network
+[Test Faucet for Ropsten] (https://faucet.egorfine.com/)

 * cd smart_contracts/